osmandapp/web/main/docs/user/purchases/ios.md

 :::tip Note

 OsmAnd Pro subscription is a cross-platform purchase.
-It means that you can buy it in App Store and you can use it for [Android versions](../purchases/android.md), [OsmAnd.net](http://osmand.net/map) and vice versa.
+It means that you can buy it in App Store and then [restore (register your e-mail as Pro-account)](../personal/osmand-cloud.md#cross-platform) on OsmAnd for [Android versions](../purchases/android.md), [OsmAnd.net](http://osmand.net/map) and vice versa.

 :::